sycarion/querquedule/README.md

 ## Setup

+**Creating your Teal:** You have two abilities, Querquedule and Tech.
+Roll 2d6 to determine your score for each one.

 **Placing the Locusts:** Roll five regular dice and place one die next to each row of the map.
 Place a disc token in the column that matches the number on the die for each row.

 (insert pic here)